BoschSmartHome/bosch-shc-api-docs/postman/README.md

 ## Register a New Client to the Bosch Smart Home Controller

-A client is a software that has the permission to communicate with the Bosch Smart Home Controller.
-For example, the Bosch Smart Home App is a client of the the Bosch Smart Home Controller as soon as it has successfully registered to it.
+A client is a piece of software that has the permission to communicate with the Bosch Smart Home Controller.
+For example, the Bosch Smart Home App becomes a client of the Bosch Smart Home Controller upon successfully registration.
 All registered clients can be listed in the Bosch Smart Home App.
-Have a look in your App and go to `Management -> Mobile devices`.
+To locate this in your app, go to `Management -> Mobile devices`.
 The communication between a client and the Bosch Smart Home Controller is always encrypted with TLSv1.2.
-![Schematic view](images/shc-client-schematic-view.png "Schematic view") **Hint:** In order to register a New Client, always **press the button of the Bosch Smart Home Controller until the LEDs are flashing** before calling the **New Client** function.
+![Schematic view](images/shc-client-schematic-view.png "Schematic view") **Hint:** Before submitting the **New Client** request, always **press the Bosch Smart Home Controller's front-side button, until the LEDs begin flashing**.

-To register a **New Client** to the Bosch Smart Home Controller you need the following:
+To register a **New Client** to the Bosch Smart Home Controller, you need the following:

 - A designated name of your open source software project
 - The 2048 bit self-signed certificate from the previous step